The Farm is currently closed until January 20th, 2015.

 - Seasonal vegetables and leafy greens

-- Flower Bouquets and Herbs (Thyme, Basil, Rosemary, Garlic, Oregano, Chives, Mint)
+- Seasonal Flower Bouquets and Herbs (Thyme, Basil, Rosemary, Garlic, Oregano, Chives, Mint)

-- Pastured chicken, pork, beef (while supplies last)
+- Pastured chicken, pork, beef, bison, sheep, goat (while supplies last)

 - Second Helpings - pickled okra, tomatoes and pepper

 Here, you’ll see that sustainability is at the heart of our farm.
 Our stand was cobbled together using found materials and an old shed.
 In our homemade stand, we provide the highest quality food to the community.
-Being in a “food desert,” our Farm Stand is the sole provider of nutritious food for our neighborhood.
+Being in a “food desert,” our Farm Stand is one of the few (only?) providers of organic food for our neighborhood.

 We encourage you to direct your grocery dollars to farmers (join our CSA!).
 Make the effort to vote with your dollars.
 Keep local farms in business.
 Shop where your food is grown!